dergigi/dergigi.github.io/collections/bitcoin/_posts/2025-10-31-building-boris.md

 Don't get me wrong, there are parts of the internet where this stuff still exists.
 But it is not the norm.
 The norm is an algorithmic hellscape that is parasitic on your mind, your attention, your whole being.
 The norm is being bombarded by things that you don't want to see.
 The norm is to be manipulated by forces that you don't understand.
 That nobody understands, I would argue.
 The norm is begging for permission to do stuff: watch a video, read an article, release an app.
 Fuck the norm.
 Let me do stuff.
 Let me read stuff.
 Let me create highlights.
 Let me ship an app in exactly the way I want to ship it.
 Get off my lawn.

 Back to Boris: Building it was a joy, most of the time.
 I had a lot of fun adding little features here and there.
 Features that I always wanted to have in a reading app.
 Features such as swarm highlights, TTS, reading position, and so on.
+It was also fun to read stuff and to create [highlights](https://ants.sh/?q=highlights+by%3Adergigi).
+Oh, [so many highlights](https://ants.sh/?q=is%3Ahighlight+by%3Adergigi)!

 On the other hand, and to my previous point, I wish I hadn't added so many features.
 Stuff gets worse when it gets bigger, and that's doubly true for code bases vibed by LLMs.
 Small and simple is the way to go, so that stuff remains understandable, for both you and contextwindow-brain.